Marc Halushka, M.D., Ph.D.

 Bonnie Gambichler has over 20 years in research and clinical histology.
 Ms Gambichler is resposible for the accessioning of histology projects into the lab.
 She performs grossing, embedding, sectioning and staining.
 She offers customers expert advice on the handling of their projects insuring that the highest standards may be met in servcing of these projects.
 In addition she does invoicing and ordering.

 Kristen Lecksell has over 14 years experience in research, and 5 years experience in virtual microscopy.
 She is responsible for digitizing tissue on glass slides using The Aperio ScanScope CS to produce virtual microscopy images as well as backing up those images.
 She troubleshoots scanning hardware and software issues and also interacts with Aperio's Technical Support.
 She also schedules the yearly preventative maintenance and upgrades.
 She maintains detailed written and electronic data on the scanned material and administers Spectrum (http://www.aperio.com/pathology-services/spectrumplus-information-management.asp ) which is Aperio's integrated web-based digital pathology information management system.
 She also interacts with TMAJ (software that supports information and images related to Tissue Micro Arrays - see http://tmaj.pathology.jhmi.edu/#ABOUT) by importing composite TMA images into TMAJ, creating images projects for researchers, giving researchers the correct access to the applications and projects.
 Ms. Lecksell is a graduate of the Towson University and has a Bachelor of Science in biology.

 Senior Research Immunohistochemistry Specialist

 Karen Fox-Talbot has been performing immunohistochemistry for over 20 years.
 She recently has begun developing immunofluoresent and in situ hybridization staining methods.
-Karen will be employed by the core facility on a part time basis to assist with the immunohistochemistry projects.
+Karen is employed by the core facility on a part time basis to assist with the immunohistochemistry projects, particulary those eminating from the northern part of the hospital campus.